-Monday-Friday in Court: Proper decorum is mandatory at all times.
-We are the special guests of The Right Honourable Lord Chief Justice Sir John Thomas, and the President of the Supreme Court, Lord Neuberger of Abbotsbury.
+Proper decorum is mandatory at all times.
+We are the special guests of the Lord Chief Justice, The Right Honourable Lord Burnett of Maldon and the President of the Supreme Court of the United Kingdom, the Right Honourable Lord Reed of Allermuir.
 When we attend court sessions, we often sit where only barristers are normally permitted.
-Although we are not required to wear wigs and robes, we are required to be dressed in conservative business attire.
+Although we are not required to wear wigs and robes, we are required to be dressed in dark conservative business attire.
 Men should wear dark suits and neckties.
-Ladies should wear dark suits, jackets with either skirts or slacks, and blouses.
+Ladies should wear dark suits, jackets with either skirts or slacks, and somber blouses.
 Since we will be doing some walking, you should wear comfortable walking shoes during the day; however, sneakers are inappropriate.

 Customs and Immigration